adibarra/enchant-tweaker/README.md

 ### Bow Infinity Fix
 Normally even though you have Infinity on a bow, you need to have arrows in your inventory to shoot.
 Enabling this tweak will allow you to shoot arrows without having them in your inventory.

+### Bow Looting
+Normally Looting can only be applied to swords.
+Enabling this tweak allows Looting to be applied to bows and crossbows.

+### Disable Enchantments
+Prevent specific enchantments from appearing in enchanting tables, loot, villager trades, and anvils.
+Provide a comma-separated list of enchantment IDs to disable (e.g. `sharpness,mending,infinity`).
+Disabled enchantments override villager trade limits — they cannot be traded at all.

 ### God Armor
 Allow the combination of damage negation enchantments that normally can not be added together.
 Enabling this tweak allows you to combine the following enchantments: Protection, Blast Protection, Fire Protection, and Projectile Protection.

 ### God Weapons
 Allow the combination of damage enhancement enchantments that normally can not be added together.
 Enabling this tweak allows you to combine the following enchantments: Sharpness, Smite, and Bane of Arthropods.

+### Grindstone Disenchanting
+Extract enchantments from items into books using a grindstone.
+Place an enchanted item and a regular book in the grindstone to transfer all non-curse enchantments to the book.
+Also supports splitting: place a multi-enchantment book and a regular book to split one enchantment off.
+Curses are never extracted and remain on the original item.
+Optionally keeps the clean item in your inventory (`grindstone_disenchant_keep_item`).

 ### Infinite Mending
 Normally you need to choose between having either Mending or Infinity.
 Enabling this tweak allows both enchantments to coexist.